McIlroy keen to 'create good memories'

 - From the section Golf

-The Open Championship returns to Carnoustie for an eighth time this week with Rory McIlroy among the home players hoping to break an American stranglehold on the majors.
+Northern Ireland's Rory McIlroy hopes to break the American stranglehold on golf's majors when The Open Championship returns to Carnoustie.

-All four of golf's biggest prizes are currently held by US players, with Jordan Spieth the returning champion for the 147th Open, which gets under way at 06:35 BST on Thursday.
+All four of golf's biggest prizes are held by US players, with Jordan Spieth the returning champion for the 147th Open, starting on Thursday.

-The Northern Irishman won the Silver Medal as the leading amateur on his Open debut in 2007, the last time the championship was held at Carnousite.
+McIlroy was the leading amateur on his Open debut at Carnoustie in 2007.

-"It's great to be back," said the 29-year-old, who won the Claret Jug in 2014.
-"Hopefully I can create more good memories this week.
+"It's great to be back," said the 2014 champion.
+"Hopefully I can create more good memories this week."

-"When we last played The Open here I was just happy to be here.
-I was bouncing down the fairways and I didn't care if I shot 82 or 62.
-The more I can get into that mindset this week, the better I'll play golf."